insight-creative/Insight-Creative-2021/content/blog/design-trends-then-and-now/index.md

 I started designing professionally in 1992 and have witnessed a great deal of change in the industry over the years.
 First off, there was no internet and that certainly changed things.

-When it comes to initial web design back in the ‘90s, people would pack everything they could into a website, as you can see in examples below.
-Cardinal rules were to put everything above the fold, pack everything on to one page and avoid making visitors scroll if possible.
+When it comes to early web design in the ‘90s, people would pack everything they could into a website, as you can see in the examples below.
+Many of the [graphic design principles](/services/graphic-design-services/) we now use to create clear, organized layouts were often overlooked.
+The cardinal rules were to put everything above the fold, fit everything onto one page, and avoid making visitors scroll whenever possible.
 Yikes!
 It makes my head hurt.

 ![Outdated website design examples](old-website-design-examples-2500.jpg)